Michael-Beukman/NERTransfer/README.md

 These models are transformer based and were all fine-tuned on the MasakhaNER dataset.
 It is a named entity recognition dataset, containing mostly news articles in 10 different African languages.
 The models were all fine-tuned for 50 epochs, with a maximum sequence length of 200, 32 batch size, 5e-5 learning rate.
 Each model was fine-tuned 5 times (with different random seeds), and the ones we upload are the ones that did the best for the language it was evaluated on.

 These models were fine-tuned by me, Michael Beukman while doing a project at the University of the Witwatersrand, Johannesburg.
+This is version 1, as of 20 November 2021.
+These models are licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+### Contact & More information
+For more information about the models, including training scripts, detailed results and further resources, you can visit the the [main Github repository](https://github.com/Michael-Beukman/NERTransfer).
+You can contact me by filing an issue on this repository.

+### Training Resources
+In the interest of openness, and reporting resources used, we list here how long the training process took, as well as what the minimum resources would be to reproduce this.
+Fine-tuning each model on the NER dataset took between 10 and 30 minutes, and was performed on a NVIDIA RTX3090 GPU.
+To use a batch size of 32, at least 14GB of GPU memory was required, although it was just possible to fit these models in around 6.5GB's of VRAM when using a batch size of 1.

 ## Data
-The train, evaluation and test datasets were taken directly from the MasakhaNER [Github](https://github.com/masakhane-io/masakhane-ner) repository, with minimal to no preprocessing.
+The train, evaluation and test datasets were taken directly from the MasakhaNER [Github](https://github.com/masakhane-io/masakhane-ner) repository, with minimal to no preprocessing, as the original dataset is already of high quality.
 The motivation for the use of this data is that it is the "first large, publicly available, high­ quality dataset for named entity recognition (NER) in ten African languages" ([source](https://arxiv.org/pdf/2103.11811.pdf)).
 The high-quality data, as well as the groundwork laid by the paper introducing it are some more reasons why this dataset was used.
-For evaluation, the dedicated test split was used, which is from the same distribution as the training data, so the models may not generalise to other distributions.
+For evaluation, the dedicated test split was used, which is from the same distribution as the training data, so the models may not generalise to other distributions, and further testing would need to be done to investigate this.
 The exact distribution of the data is covered in detail [here](https://arxiv.org/abs/2103.11811).

 ## Intended Use
 These models are intended to be used for NLP research into e.g. interpretability or transfer learning.
 Using these models in production is not supported, as generalisability and downright performance is limited.
 In particular, these models are not designed to be used in any important downstream task that could affect people, as harm could be caused by the limitations of the model, described next.